Quantum Universally Composable Oblivious Linear Evaluation: UC security

 \begin{proof}

-We start by presenting the simulator $\mathcal{S}_A$ for the case where Alice is dishonest in Figure 10.
+We start by presenting the simulator $\mathcal{S}_A$ for the case where Alice is dishonest in Figure~\ref{fig:simulator_dis_Alice}.
+Moreover, in Figure~\ref{fig:DANetworks}, we illustrate the corresponding real and ideal networks.

-To prove statistical quantum-UC security according to Definition \ref{def:statisticalquc}, we start by considering a sequence of hybrid protocols from $\mathcal{H}_0$ to $\mathcal{H}_4$.
-The first hybrid protocol, $\mathcal{H}_0$, in the sequence is the real execution of the protocol $\mathcal{\pi}_{\textbf{QOLE}}$, and we gradually change it until obtaining the hybrid $\mathcal{H}_4$ which corresponds to the description of the simulator $\mathcal{S}_A$.
-By proving indistinguishaility of the hybrids throughout the sequence, we show statistical quantum-UC security for the protocol $\mathcal{\pi}_{\textbf{QOLE}}$ in the case of dishonest Alice.
+To prove statistical quantum-UC security according to Definition \ref{def:statisticalquc}, we first consider a sequence of hybrid protocols from $\mathsf{H}_0$ to $\mathsf{H}_4$.
+The first hybrid protocol, $\mathsf{H}_0$, is the real execution of the protocol $\mathcal{\pi}_{\textbf{QOLE}}$, and we gradually change it until obtaining the hybrid $\mathsf{H}_4$ which corresponds to the description of the simulator $\mathcal{S}_A$.
+By proving indistinguishaility of the hybrids throughout the sequence, we show statistical quantum-UC security for $\mathcal{\pi}_{\textbf{QOLE}}$ in the case of dishonest Alice.
+Let us know present the hybrids in detail:

 \